vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 1. Click **Create Cluster** to start provisioning your workload cluster.
 Once the cluster is created, you can check the status from Tanzu Mission Control.<p>Cluster creation takes approximately 15-20 minutes to complete.
 After the cluster deployment completes, ensure that agent and extensions health shows green.

     ![Cluster status after provisioning](img/tko-on-vsphere-nsxt/shared-svc-tmc10.png)
-1. Connect to the Tanzu Management Cluster context and verify the cluster labels for the workload cluster.
+1. Connect to the Tanzu Management Cluster context and verify the cluster labels for the Shared Service cluster.
     <!-- /* cSpell:disable */ -->
      ```bash
     ## verify the shared service cluster creation